top of page

 I am more interested in consistency than in promises, and in information rather than marketing.
 Because what lasts over time is often less noisy, but more honest.

-→ What I have learned over time about nutricosmetics
+What I have learned over time

 Aesthetic Technology